-Amply Wants to Make Electric Vehicle Fleet Charging Super Simple
+Amply Wants to Make EV Fleet Charging Super Simple

 The subsequent birth of Amply offered an unusually clear example of the adage that a compelling founder and a good idea are all you really need to win checks from venture capitalists.

-"When we go this early, what we really look for is an entrepreneur’s skillset and their match to the challenge in front of them," said Abe Yokell, cofounder and managing partner at Congruent.
+"When we go this early, what we really look for is an entrepreneur’s skill set and their match to the challenge in front of them," said Abe Yokell, co-founder and managing partner at Congruent.
 "We were willing to back [Shao] when it was literally just him."

 It didn't hurt that Green Charge's exit produced "one of the better financial outcomes" in the annals of energy storage startups, he added.